The TMDICE Monte Carlo shower program and algorithm for jet-fragmentation via coherent medium induced radiations and scatterings: Introduction

 In this paper, I present a Monte-Carlo algorithm for transverse momentum dependent induced coherent emissions (\tmdice) that obtains momentum components of jet-particles using the splitting (for non-collinear coherent medium induced emissions) and scattering kernels from~\cite{Blanco:2021usa}.
 While there exists with \mincas\, a Monte-Carlo algorithm for the solution of the BDIM evolution equations, that algorithm does not provide momentum components (given via momentum fractions and momentum components transverse to the jet axis) for the individual jet particles (but rather samples of the fragmentation functions). \tmdice\, was created to fill this gap.
 While other algorithms also study the production and evolution of jet-particles in the medium, to my knowledge \tmdice\, is also the first algorithm that uses the splitting and scattering kernels of~\cite{Blaizot:2012fh,Blaizot:2013vha,Blanco:2021usa} in order to describe in-medium jet-fragmentation.

 This paper is organized as follows: Sec.~\ref{sec2} describes the problem that the Monte-Carlo algorithm solves and the algorithm used for the solution.
 Sec.~\ref{sec3} describes how to install and use the program.
-Sec.~\ref{sec4} concludes this paper.
-Appendix~\ref{appA} establishes the relation of the \tmdice\, algorithm to direct Monte-Carlo solutions of the BDIM equations of~\cite{Blaizot:2013vha,Blanco:2021usa}, such as, e.g. \mincas.
+Sec.~\ref{sec_ex} shows an example of results obtained from output of the data.
+Sec.~\ref{sec4} concludes this paper. \ref{appA} establishes the relation of the \tmdice\, algorithm to direct Monte-Carlo solutions of the BDIM equations of~\cite{Blaizot:2013vha,Blanco:2021usa}, such as, e.g. \mincas.